 Crews respond to structure fire

-KANAWHA COUNTY, W.Va.
-(WSAZ) - Crews in Kanawha County are responding to a structure fire.
+PUTNAM COUNTY, W.Va.
+(WSAZ) - Crews in Putnam County are on scene of a structure fire.

+According to dispatchers the call came in just before 10 p.m.
+Saturday evening on Country Road in Cross Lanes.

 Keep checking back for the latest information.